-Although the deans primarily deal with matters relating to a student’s academic performance and her disciplinary record, many other services are provided by the dean's office.
-Organizations and programs that exist exclusively for the benefit of William Smith students include:
+Although the deans primarily deal with matters relating to a student’s academic performance and disciplinary record, the deans can also provide support for other needs the student may have.

-The deans supplement support provided by a student’s faculty adviser.
+The deans supplement support provided by a student’s faculty advisor.
 Any student may schedule an appointment with her dean to consult about her academic program.

 Students are encouraged to use their dean as a sounding board as they think through academic and personal goals and how best to realize them.